 I get it.

-However, just because customers will be serviced primarily by an internal contact center does not mean they should ONLY be serviced by an internal contact center.
-When it’s not your core competency, contact centers, by their sheer nature, can lead to inefficiencies.
+However, just because customers will be serviced primarily by an internal customer experience center does not mean they should ONLY be serviced by internal customer support.
+When it’s not your core competency, internal contact centers, by their sheer nature, can lead to inefficiencies.

 Here are 10 specific instances when a company that handles customer care internally should use an outsource partner to optimize the financial impact of their customer care strategy: